0xUgochukwu/Ugo-Finance/README.md

 Start Flask’s built-in web server (within the app folder):
 `$ flask run`
-Visit the URL outputted by flask to see the distribution code in action.
+Visit the URL outputted by flask to see the App in action.
 You will need to `register` and `login` to use the featues of the app.

+That's it!
+The app should be running seamlessly on your local computer, if you have any issues or questions you can reach out to me via email or Twitter.

+### I hope you like the app :-)